Stock market today: Wall Street closes its best week of the year with a quiet end - ExBulletin

 Shares of Lululemon Athletica also fell despite a better-than-expected profit.
 The sportswear company gave revenue and profit forecasts for the next fiscal year that missed analysts' expectations and fell 15.8%.

 Reddit fell 8.8%, giving back some of the big gain from its buoyant debut in the U.S. stock market.
-The eclectic bazaar of online communities offered its shares at an initial price of $34 per share and gained 48.4% in its first day of trading Thursday.
+The eclectic bazaar of online communities offered their stock at the initial price of $34 per share and gained 48.4% in its first day of trading on Thursday.

 Helping support the market was FedEx, which climbed 7.4% after reporting higher-than-expected profits despite what it called a challenging demand environment.

-One of the wildest moves in the market has centered around Digital World Acquisition Corp.
-The company's shareholders on Friday approved a merger with the company behind former President Donald Trump's Truth Social platform.
+Some of the wildest moves in the market have centered around Digital World Acquisition Corp.
+On Friday, the company's shareholders approved a merger with the company behind former President Donald Trump's Truth Social platform.
 Its stock went from a gain of 12% at the start of the day to a decline of 13.7%

 The stock rose dramatically this year as Trump headed toward the Republican nomination for president.
-But it began to fall shortly after Digital World shareholders approved the merger, which would see Trump Media & Technology Group shares trade under the ticker DJT and replace Digital World's DWAC.
+But it began to fall shortly after Digital World shareholders approved the merger, which would see Trump Media & Technology Group shares trade under the symbol DJT and replace Digital Worlds DWAC.

-Critics have said that Digital World's stock is much higher than the companies' fundamentals suggest, and that Truth Social has lost money.
+Critics have said that Digital Worlds' stock is much higher than the companies' fundamentals suggest, and Truth Social lost money.

 In the bond market, Treasury yields fell and fell further during the week.
 The 10-year Treasury yield fell to 4.20% from 4.27% Thursday evening.

-Earlier this week, the Federal Reserve indicated that it could impose three more interest rate cuts this year, provided inflation continues to cool.
+Earlier this week, the Federal Reserve said it could make three more interest rate cuts this year, as long as inflation continues to cool.
 That eased concerns on Wall Street that several higher-than-expected inflation reports this year could force it to abandon rate cuts.

 The Federal Reserve's main interest rate is at its highest level since 2001 and Wall Street is hoping the cuts will begin in June.
 Such cuts would relieve pressure on the economy and financial system.